BonsaiDen/JavaScript-Garden/doc/prototype.md

 JavaScript does not feature the classical inheritance model, instead it uses a *prototypical* one.

-While this is often considered to be one of JavaScript's weak points, the prototypical inheritance model is in fact more powerful than the classic inheritance model.
-It fairly trivial to built the classic model on top the it, while the other way around is a far more difficult task.
+While this is often considered to be one of JavaScript's weaknesses, the prototypical inheritance model is in fact more powerful than the classic model.
+For example, it is fairly trivial to build a classic model on top the it while the other way around is a far more difficult task.

-Due to the fact that JavaScript is practically the only language that is both in widespread **and** uses prototypical inheritance, it takes some time to adjust to the differences between the two models.
+Due to the fact that JavaScript is basically the only widely used language that features prototypical inheritance, it takes some time to adjust to the differences between the two models.

-For example, inheritance in JavaScript is done by using *prototype chains*.
+The first major difference is that inheritance in JavaScript is done by using *prototype chains*.

     function Foo() {
         this.value = 42;